KauzClay/docs-tap/supply-chain/reference/workload-cli/tanzu_workload_get.hbs.md

 Get the details of the specified workload within a namespace.

-workload get configuration options include:
+Workload `get` configuration options include:

 - Specify the namespace of the workload
 - Specify the kind of the workload